 The people of the Huon Valley are well known for their strength and resilience in the face of adversity.
 We are Stronger Together.

-This crisis has turned our way of life upside down, significantly disrupting the way we live, work and play.
+Emergencies turn our way of life upside down, significantly disrupting the way we live, work and play.

 Now and into the future we can keep working together to help our communities become even stronger than before.